Do-sth-sharp/libDMDA/README.md

 ### For plugin
 - Set the `DMDA_PLUGIN` macro to `1` in your build system.
 - Create your plugin processor class inherit from the `PluginProcessor` class.
+- Init the DMDA context in the constructor of your processor class.

 ### For host
 - Use the `PluginVisitor` or `PluginHandler` to visit the DMDA context in the plugin.